SimeonOA/FogROS2_bootcamp/Part 2/README.md

 ros2 launch talker.aws.launch.py
 ```
-This process will take a few minutes, and you'll see a lot of information scroll by as FogROS2 provisions the cloud instance and installs all required
+This process will take a few minutes, and you'll see a lot of information scroll by as FogROS2 provisions the cloud instance and installs all required software and dependencies.
+Finally, you would see both the cloud node and the local node communicating.

+Typing CTRL-C kills the local instance (e.g., listener) the first time and then the cloud instance the second time.